 Some of the links in this article may contain affiliate links.
 When you purchase using these links, part of the proceeds go to Snowshoe Mag.
 Additionally, as an Amazon Associate, we earn from qualifying purchases.
 Please see our disclosure for more details.

 The Yaktrax Ascent traction device is built for steep inclines, alpine trails, glaciers, and backcountry conditions.
 Sixteen spikes of varying lengths between 3⁄8 and ½ inches long, made of heavy-duty stainless steel, dig into the snow and ice to provide traction.
 Also, the Ascent includes six forward-facing toe spikes for steep trails.
 This model is the go-to for those alpine climbs.

 Similarly, the Yaktrax Summit includes twelve carbon steel spikes, all 3⁄8 inches.
 Welded stainless steel chain links group the spikes.
 The Summit is ideal for winter trail running, glaciers, and winter hiking.
-Thus, this model can also handle those steep climbs, though they are not as aggressive as the Ascent.
+Thus, this model can also handle those steep climbs, though they are less aggressive than the Ascent.

 We had the opportunity to test and review both Yaktrax traction devices first-hand on one of our favorite trails with changing conditions.
-With each step, I felt the spikes dig into the ice and packed snow.
+I felt the spikes dig into the ice and packed snow with each step.
 This additional traction made the ascent on the trail that much easier.